kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	abline(h=cutoff, lty=2, col=c("orange", "red"))
 	identify(cooks.distance(model))

 The cutoff for Cook's D is :math:`4/(n-k)`.
 Observations 1 and 21 lie beyond only the cutoff in this data set.
+Why did observation 1 show up, but not observation 2 (*answer*: both originally had high leverage, but observation 1 has higher residual error than observation 2).

 .. figure:: images/CooksD-stackloss.png
 	:alt:	images/CooksD-stackloss.png